Mich-Dich/PFF/README.md

 3. **Randomized Assets:** Generate diverse and unique assets, such as textures, models, and environments, promoting diversity and creativity in game design.

-4. **Efficient Resource Management:** Procedural generation minimizes the need for static, pre-designed assets, resulting in optimized resource utilization and smaller game file sizes.
+4. **Efficient Resource Management:** Procedural generation minimizes the need for static, pre-designed assets.

 5. **Adaptive Challenges:** Generate challenges and obstacles based on player skill level or in-game progression, ensuring a balanced and responsive difficulty curve.

+### Procedurally Focused Systems:

+#### 1. Procedural Animation:
+   - Dynamically generate character animations, offering fluid and realistic movements that adapt to in-game scenarios.

+#### 2. Procedural Sound Design:
+   - Create immersive audio experiences through algorithmic sound generation, enhancing the atmosphere and realism of the game environment.

+#### 3. Procedural Mesh Generation:
+   - Generate diverse and complex 3D meshes on-the-fly, allowing for unique and intricate designs without the need for pre-made assets.

 **Examples:**
 - **Terrain Generation:** Procedurally generate realistic terrains with varying elevations, landscapes, and biomes.